meschg/vue-stack-cesium/README.md

 # vue-stack-cesium
-A minimal sample configuration with vue, vuex, vue-router, vuetify and cesium.
+A minimal sample configuration with vue, vuex, vue-router, vuetify, Typescript and cesium.

 ## Project setup
 ```